 Look after your pets

-Taking care of animals may become difficult in cold weather:
+Tips on how to take care of animals in cold weather:

 - don't leave your dog or cat outdoors in freezing temperatures for long